cisco-open/modelsmith/docs/configure_modelsmith_on_vm.md

   python3 machine_learning_core/examples_unlearning/train.py --arch=ResNet18 --epochs=100
   ```

+6. **Configure AutoAWQ for Model Quantization**:

+   Please refer to the [AutoAWQ Configuration Guide](configure-autoawq.md) for detailed instructions on setting up AutoAWQ.

 ## Phase 2: Configure the Environment

 On your local machine, run the `setup_environment.sh` script located in the `utils` directory of the repository.
 This script configures the `.env` file for the backend server.
 When prompted for the environment for model training, select "2.
 VM" and provide the necessary SSH details for the primary and, optionally, backup VMs.